 DISTINCTIVE CHARACTERISTICS OF PAT'S "GOLDEN RETRIEVER" PUTTER

 2.)
-Brass forms most of the body and alignment stripes on top.
+Brass forms most of the body and the alignment stripes on top.

 3.)
 Black paint.
 Looks like someone painted over the original finish at some point, probably Pat.

 4.)
 Half-round pocket on the bottom sized to fit a golf ball; head is 3.5"-wide.